-An ancient inlet valley surrounded by snowy mountains appears before me at sunset.
+SENDAI, Japan–An ancient inlet valley surrounded by snowy mountains appears before me at sunset.
 But the smell of oil and death burns my nose at the same time.
 An old fisherman approaches me and points in the distance.
-“You see three oil tanks out there?
-These tanks created all the deaths here.
+“You see those three oil tanks out there?
+Those tanks created all the deaths here.
 A 10-meter tsunami overcame the seawall, and it destroyed the tanks and spilled oil into the bay.
 The oil caught on fire, and it became a hell of fire and water.”

 The bay turned out to be a source of destruction for this once-vibrant community of Kesen-numa.
-The tsunami carried the ignited water deep into the inlet valley.
+The tsunami carried the burning oil slick deep into the inlet valley.
 I remember this once-beautiful place that I bicycled through on hot summer days when I was in high school.
 That memory is quite a contrast from what I see in front of me—a half-snow-covered, charred mess.
 A cold wind hisses as it blows through the wreckage and debris.

-I see several large ships landfalled a couple kilometers from the bay.
-They were deep-ocean tuna boats.
+I see several large ships grounded a couple kilometers from the bay.
+They were deep-water tuna fishing boats.
 If these ships came toward you with a burning tsunami, there would be nothing you could do about it.
 No buildings can withstand such things.

 Narrow bays or inlets are very dangerous.
 Their shape increases the height and velocity of a tsunami.
 The effect is similar to squeezing a garden hose.
 The oil tanks were located in the most hazardous tsunami area with inadequate seawalls.
 These oil tanks require much taller seawalls if they cannot be on higher ground.
 To mitigate tsunami hazards, engineers cannot work alone.
 Collaboration with planners and architects is critical.
 It needs to be a holistic approach.

 I walked through her concrete building, and I did not see any structural damage.
 I told her that her building was safe to occupy.
 I could see that she was very relieved, and she cheerfully resumed cleaning up the floor.
 Her building is a true tsunami-sustainable structure.
 She was able to continue living in her third-floor residence, which was untouched by the sea.
 Even when confronted with disasters of this magnitude, we can still be prepared.